PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 that do support localization.

 Another important concept in localization is to plan for growth.
-A label that's 400 pixels wide when displayed in English could require a much greater width when translated into another language.
+A label that's 400 pixels wide when displayed in English could require a greater width when translated into another language.
 If you optimize the width of your labels for text in English, you might find that translations in other languages introduce unexpected line breaks or get cut off which, in turn, creates a compromised user experience.

 Adding a healthy degree of padding to localized labels is the norm when developing Internationalized software and it's essential that you test